How to store and maintain food during an outage

 March 13, 2017

-For answers, we reached out to Karine Lawrence.
-As a food scientist, she cares about safe food storage and handling practices in industrial and food service settings.
-She keeps informed about emerging foodborne pathogens that can cause outbreaks.
+We talked to Karine Lawrence, food scientist and owner of Sirocco Food + Wine Consulting, for answers about food safety.
+Karine cares about safe food storage and handling practices in industrial and food service settings.
+She’s also informed about emerging foodborne pathogens that can cause outbreaks.

-According to Karine, the ideal temperature to set your fridge is 4 °C and your freezer is to -18 °C.
+Answer: Set your fridge at 4 °C and your freezer at -18 °C.

-She found studies that show an alarming number of fridges are too warm.
+For safe food storage, it’s ideal to set your fridge at 4 °C and your freezer at -18 °C. Karine found studies that show an alarming number of fridges are too warm.
 In 2006, Food Safety Magazine reported that 20 per cent of domestic and commercial refrigerators operate at a temperature of greater than 10 °C (50 °F).
-This supports an earlier US study that found 48 per cent were at temperatures greater than 5.0 °C and 17 per cent greater than 8.3 °C.
+This year, Food Safety News quoted a Dutch study published in the International Journal of Food Microbiology saying that “the temperatures of 534 refrigerators on the bottom shelf showed they varied from −1 °C to 17 °C (30.2 to 62.6 °F), with two-thirds showing 6 °C (42.8 °F) or lower.”

-She also recommends avoiding unnecessary fridge browsing during an outage - a properly sealed fridge should maintain food safely for four hours or even longer, so long as the door is kept closed.
-Food also remains safe at room temperature for up to two hours, which, incidentally, is about as long as you should put out appetizers during a cocktail party but longer than you should put out potato salad at a picnic on a hot day.
+Keep your fridge cold by avoiding unnecessary browsing during an outage.
+A properly sealed fridge should maintain food safely for four hours (sometimes even longer), so long as the door is kept closed.
+Food also remains safe at room temperature for up to two hours, which is about as long as you should put out appetizers during a cocktail party but longer than you should put out potato salad at a picnic or BBQ on a hot day.

-She offers these tips to manage food before, during and after an outage:
+Karine also offered these tips to help keep food safe before, during and after an unexpected power outage:

 - Keep a few days’ worth of ready-to-eat foods that do not require cooking or cooling.